evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 405 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 85 liters.
-The maxium weight of the car is 2860kg, and with the base weight of 2340 kg, you can max load 520 kg, including driver and passengers.
+This frunk is 85 liters (3,0 CU FT).
+The maxium weight of the car is 2860 kg (6305 lbs), and with the base weight of 2340 kg (5159 lbs), you can max load 520 kg (1146 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.